Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

  5. Advanced & Integrated Questions
 ## 📖 Introduction: The Melbourne Housing Puzzle
 ### Context & Motivation
-Melbourne's property market has experienced significant transformation over the past decade, characterized by rapid price change, changing buyer preferences, and evolving urban development patterns.
+Melbourne's property market has experienced a significant transformation over the past decade, characterized by rapid price change, changing buyer preferences, and evolving urban development patterns.
 Understanding what drives property values is crucial for multiple stakeholders:

  1. Home Buyers: Seeking the best value for their investment